Alfresco/docs-alfresco/content-accelerator/latest/configure/other-aca-admin-configs/index.md

 #### Configuring a Picklist on a Form
 1. In Form Config, select a form and click/add the Object Type you would like to work on.
 1. Select/add the attribute you would like to tie to a picklist.
-Change the control type to a type that supports picklists (ex: DropDown, AutoComplete, RadioButton, Checkbox) - AutoComplete is reccomended.
+Change the control type to a type that supports picklists (ex: DropDown, AutoComplete, RadioButton, Checkbox) - AutoComplete is recommended.
 1. Click the options dropdown and select the desired picklist.

 ##### Configuring a Cascading Picklist